Gig economy

 Overview

-The starting point is that the income derived from such jobs is usually taxable (unless the total gross trading and miscellaneous income is £1,000 or less, in which case it may not be, as explained in the Trading Allowance section below) – even if you receive payment in cash or do it as a ‘side job/hustle’.
-It gets more complicated when you factor in other matters like deductible expenses, tax allowances, record-keeping requirements and National Insurance contributions (NIC).
+The starting point is that the income derived from such jobs is usually taxable (unless the total gross trading and miscellaneous income is £1,000 or less, in which case it may not be, as explained in the Trading allowance section below) – even if you receive payment in cash or do it as a ‘side job/hustle’.
+It gets more complicated when you factor in other matters like deductible expenses, tax allowances, record-keeping requirements and National Insurance contributions .
 This page, together with the pages below, explain the main things you need to know:

 - online traders and using platforms,

-- OECD rules
+- digital platform reporting rules

-- social media influencers,
+- social media influencers, and

 - gig work – what to do if you are behind on your taxes.